 Why does the Ghostbusters building have five beds in the video game if Venkman has his own apartment?

 Maybe Venkman fell on hard times and had to move back into the firehouse.

 Or maybe there's some nights he has to work late and doesn't feel like going back home.
 Especially considering ghosts seem to like the night more than the daytime.
-This troper works as a reporter, and after some late meetings has decided to stay someplace closer to his beat than trudging all the way back home at midnight.
+I work as a reporter, and after some late meetings have decided to stay some place closer to my beat than trudging all the way back home at midnight.

 There's also a reason why firehouses have those beds, even though most firefighters presumably have their own homes — sometimes they work really long (as in on-call-for-upwards-of-twenty-four-hours long) shifts.
 Assuming theories suggested above about how the Ghostbusters have periods of intense amounts of work surrounding some kind of major supernatural incident (like how they were completely swept off their feet in the first movie) are correct, and considering there's usually only four of them, it makes sense that even with his own apartment Venkman would probably keep some kind of bed at the station so that he could just crash there for a brief recharge during quiet moments when he's on call for a long shift without having to go home and back.
 In any case, the building probably just had five beds by default for the firefighters when the Ghostbusters bought it and they just never bothered to get rid of them all, assuming they'd have more people work for them.

 The filmmakers said that they way they thought about the Ghostbusters when they made the movie was that the group was like a single entity, Ray being the heart, Egon the brain, and Venkman the mouth (voice).
 Where, then, does Winston fit in?
 What part of the entity is he?
 The soul...?